TritonDataCenter/rfd/rfd/0113/README.md

 * * *

 Security considerations.
-So far the feature as described allows any account in the same cloud to add an image with any name@version into your list of images.
+So far the feature as described allows any account in the same cloud to add an image with any name@version to your list of images.
 If you are in the habit of using `triton instance create my-image ...` or equivalent -- i.e. using client tooling that identifies images by *name* for provisioning -- then there is a possible attack where an account can